amazonpay-labs/amazonpay-sample-app-v2/android/README.md

         });
 ```

-Also, the self-certificate installed in [Installation of this sample application](. /README_install.md) will also not be recognized by default.
+Also, the self-certificate installed in [Installation of this sample application](./README_install.md) will also not be recognized by default.
-So, create a directory named xml under the res directory, and create a configuration file there to recognize the user-installed certificate only in the development environment.
+So, create a directory named xml under the "res" directory, and create a configuration file there to recognize the user-installed certificate only in the development environment.

 ```xml
 <! -- excerpt from network_security_config.xml -->